Archit327/AZ900-/Privileged Identity Management.md

 ### What roles can be managed by PIM
-- azure built-in role
+- azure built-in role -
-- azure AD built-in roles
+- azure AD built-in roles -
-- M365 roles
+- M365 roles -

 ### Roles that cannot be managed using PIM
 Rather PIM provides granular access control for Azure roles, but there are limitations regarding classic subscription administrator roles and specific Microsoft 365 role.
-PIM does **not** allow management of the following ==classic subscription administrator roles== beacuse in the early days of Azure, access to resources was managed using three classic subscription administrator roles
+PIM does **not** allow management of the following ==classic subscription administrator roles== because in the early days of Azure, access to resources was managed using three classic subscription administrator roles
 - ==**Account Administrator**:== Responsible for billing and subscription management.
 - ==**Service Administrator**:== Manages resources using the Azure portal, Azure Resource Manager APIs, and classic deployment model APIs.
 - ==**Co-Administrator**:== Also assists in managing resources within the subscription.